How to Create a Sales Presentation Your Clients Will Love

 But first, what is social proof?

 Social proof, a term introduced by psychologist and professor Robert Cialdini in his book Influence, refers to the people that look at the actions of others and trust them in making a decision, such as starting to use a service or buying a product.
+You can use social proof from online reviews people have left on third party review apps or directly from your social media marketing.

 In other words, it’s the social influence that might lead some people to make a buying decision because someone else has already used it, had a positive experience, and spread the word about it.